light88/resin/DocumentTable.md

 ### Example of a document table with three rows and two distinctivley unique keys:

-(Line breaks in file layouts are for clarity.)
+(Line breaks and spaces in file layouts are for clarity.)

 #### Header file
 	key0 key1